risk-of-thunder/R2API/README.md

 ## About

-R2API is a modding framework for other mods to work in, providing centralized and simplified APIs to Risk of Rain 2.
+R2API is a modding framework for other mods to work in, providing centralized and simplified APIs for Risk of Rain 2.
 This helps keeping mods compatible with each other.

 At it's core, R2API should not change how the game behaves without any other mod installed.
 The only change is to keep mods out of quickplay and prismatic trials by request of the **Hopoo Games** team.